KorbinianK/Pathfinding-Algorithms/ReadMe.md

 # Thymio - Dijkstra / A* Pathfinding

+In the summer semester of 2016 I attended a basic robotics course.
+The goal was to send a small robot through a parkours using pathfinding algorithms.
+On top of handling the movement I implemented a GUI to visualize the movement of the robot, extended it to be almost infinitely scalable in the size of the parkours as well as being usable without the robot itself.
+The project was rewarded with an A+.

 ### Installation
 * Download and import to Eclipse
 * Start Main.Controller as Applet